Rent-to-own Pitfalls: How to Avoid Getting Stuck in a Bad Deal

 5 key rent-to-own pitfalls to consider

-Rent-to-own homes have confusing contract terms, often varying by company or landlord.
+Rent-to-own homes often have confusing contract terms that vary by company or landlord.
 Above all, remember that you don’t own the property during the lease period.
-The seller maintains ownership until the end of the term, at which point you have the option to purchase the house, continue renting, or leave.
-If you decide not to purchase the home, you may be required to pay a "relisting fee."[2]
+The seller retains ownership until the end of the term, at which point you can purchase the house, continue renting, or leave.
+If you decide not to purchase the home, you may be required to pay a "relisting fee."[3]

 Be aware of these common risks when considering a rent-to-own arrangement.